 - Assessment, understanding, amelioration, and prevention of human problems in behaviour, affect, cognition or health

 - The application of knowledge in ways consistent with scientific evidence

 The program’s emphasis on the term science underscores its commitment to empirical approaches to evaluating the validity and utility of testable hypotheses and to advancing knowledge and practice by this method.

-The Doctoral Program in Clinical Psychology is accredited by the Canadian Psychological Association and the American Psychological Association.
+The Doctoral Program in Clinical Psychology is accredited by the Canadian Psychological Association.
 If you are interested in more information about our accreditation status, contact the Director of Clinical Training (Charlotte Johnston) or:

 Canadian Psychological Association

 or 1-888-472-0657 x328

 Initial accreditation 1986-87

 As of 2012, CPA and APA signed the First Street Accord which is a mutual recognition agreement on accreditation.
 It demonstrates that the APA views the accreditation standards and principles of the CPA as equivalent to the Commission on Accreditation guidelines and principles.
 View the statement.